How IoT is Setting New Benchmarks in Warehouse Productivity

 Traditional methods of determining the cause of these results are difficult and time-consuming to consistently gather, analyze and store.
 They have resulted in a lot of “check and guess” strategies that lack transparency of the root cause.

-IoT Analytics, powered by BLE, remove the guesswork for managers searching for the how of labor productivity improvement by capturing data that was previously too complex or costly to measure.
+IoT Analytics, powered by Bluetooth LE, remove the guesswork for managers searching for the how of labor productivity improvement by capturing data that was previously too complex or costly to measure.
 With greater transparency in operations, inefficiencies become easier to identify and improve.

 Read more: What is IoT?
 Introduction to Internet of Things in Operational Environments